-The Patiola system is the ultimate fixed terrace awning with each unit covering up to 33 square metres at one time, giving a very large covered area with fully waterproofed material cover for use in sun, wind and rain.
+The Pergola system is the ultimate retractable terrace awning with each unit covering up to 33 square metres at one time, giving a very large covered area with fully waterproofed material cover for use in sun, wind and rain.
 Operation is by remote control and can be set at any stage of opening or closing.

 Ease of use